Ketel Marte Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.5 K/9, which ranks 20th in the league.
+- The Red Sox pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.76).
+- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.69).

-- Red Sox pitchers combine to allow the fourth-most home runs in baseball (72 total, 1.4 per game).
+- Red Sox pitchers combine to allow 73 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Whitlock gets the start for the Red Sox, his fourth of the season.
-He is 1-2 with a 6.19 ERA and 11 strikeouts in 16 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his 10th of the season.
+He is 3-3 with a 4.99 ERA and 46 strikeouts in 48 2/3 innings pitched.

-- The righty last appeared on Saturday, April 22 against the Milwaukee Brewers, when he went four innings, allowing five earned runs while giving up eight hits.
+- In his most recent time out on Tuesday, the right-hander tossed six innings against the Los Angeles Angels, allowing one earned run while surrendering three hits.

-- In three games this season, the 26-year-old has amassed an ERA of 6.19, with 6.2 strikeouts per nine innings.
-Opponents are hitting .311 against him.
+- In nine games this season, the 26-year-old has an ERA of 4.99, with 8.5 strikeouts per nine innings.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.